SSO Configuration Examples

 Step-by-step guide

-In this guide we use the domain name fubar.se and the European Viedoc training instance.
+In this example we use a sample domain name and the European Viedoc training instance.

 1